afuggini/bootstrap/docs/4.1/components/forms.md

 ### Readonly

-Add the `readonly` boolean attribute on an input to prevent modification of the input's value.
-Read-only inputs appear lighter (just like disabled inputs), but retain the standard cursor.

 {% capture example %}
 <input class="form-control" type="text" placeholder="Readonly input here…" readonly>
 {% endcapture %}
 {% include example.html content=example %}

 ### Readonly plain text

-If you want to have `<input readonly>` elements in your form styled as plain text, use the `.form-control-plaintext` class to remove the default form field styling and preserve the correct margin and padding.

 {% capture example %}
 <form>